remy22/PaypalASPNET/README.md

 Paypal API with ASP.NET

-A form for collecting information to submitting paypal payments.
+An example form for collecting information to submitting paypal payments.

 What I used:
 - Paypal's NVP API